GIDOO-code/Sudoku_Solver_Generator_withCamera/README.md

-# Sudoku_Solver_Generator and Shoot Sudoku with web Camera
+# Sudoku_Solver_Generator and Shoot Sudoku with Camera
  Sudoku analysis and generation C# program.
  The only algorithm used is non-backtracking.
  The algorithm used is